ajyoon/bml/doc/source/language/overview.rst

 replacement functions
 ---------------------

-Replacement functions allow you to perform nontrivial substitutions in your document.
-They may be used by modes in :ref:`rules` and in :ref:`commands
+Replacement functions allow you to perform custom substitutions in your document.
+They may be used by modes in :ref:`rules` and in :ref:`commands <commands>`.
-<commands>`.

 Replacement functions have the following signature: ::